Wickham trolley: Military trolleys

-A total of 42 units of an armoured version was produced in 1952 for use by the British Army and security forces during the Malayan Emergency, intended to prevent sabotage of narrow gauge rail lines by communist insurgents.
-The trolley was armed with a machine gun turret from a Ferret armoured car.
-Several examples are preserved in the Royal Malaysian Police Museum, the National Army Museum, Port Dickson and the Tunku Abdul Rahman Memorial in Kuala Lumpur.
+A total of 42 units of an armoured version were produced in 1952 for use by the British Army and security forces during the Malayan Emergency, intended to prevent sabotage of narrow-gauge rail lines by communist insurgents.
+The trolley was armed with a machine-gun turret from a Ferret or Alvis Saracen armoured car.
+Several examples are preserved in the Royal Malaysian Police Museum, the National Army Museum, Port Dickson, and the Tunku Abdul Rahman Memorial in Kuala Lumpur.